wsor4035/dev.luanti.org/content/for-players/getting-started.md

 ### macOS

 * [Download Luanti for macOS](http://www.luanti.org/downloads/).
-You can pick the official .app, Homebrew or the Macports version.
+You can pick the official .app, Homebrew or the MacPorts version.

 ### Linux